-the tower tarot card number 16
+realistic illustration of the tower tarot card

 The Tower Tarot Card Meanings (Upright & Reversed)